tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 I figured out one simple way to leverage an AI application for this project, so it serves as a good example.

+I'm not developing anything domain-specific here, but blogging a new example project whose target is to **start taking action, devising standards, and proving concepts**.

 Recall the domain engineering automation concepts of what this comes about even though my purpose this time is to develop these ideas conservatively in Java as